In the wake of the omicron wave, single parents are drowning

 “So many people say ‘How have you managed?’” says Hayes-Birchler.
 “And my answer is always, ‘I have no choice.’”

-“As a single parent, we have this mindset to just ‘figure it out,’ and this pandemic exposes that we don’t have as much control as we think we do,” says Tal’Meisha Frontis, a mental health counselor in North Carolina with an 11-year-old son.
+“As a single parent, we have this mind-set to just ‘figure it out,’ and this pandemic exposes that we don’t have as much control as we think we do,” says Tal’Meisha Frontis, a mental health counselor in North Carolina with an 11-year-old son.
 “You always have another thing coming, you can’t catch your breath.
 If I had to sum up this whole entire thing — it’s just drowning.”

-When Frontis and her son both tested positive for covid in December, she says, it was almost a relief that they didn’t have to try to isolate from one another.
+When Frontis and her son both tested positive for the coronavirus in December, she says, it was almost a relief that they didn’t have to try to isolate from one another.
 The CDC recommends that covid-infected family members stay away from all other members of a household — “but those guidelines, they’re irrelevant to us,” Frontis says.
 “We always knew, if either of us tests positive, we’re here together.”

 (Asked how single parents are expected to navigate a situation where only one family member has tested positive, a spokesperson for the CDC reiterated the existing guidelines: “CDC acknowledges it can be challenging to isolate within a household.
 However, it is important for people with COVID-19 to remain apart from other people, if possible, even if they are living together.")